 Wire: Tailored for Enterprise

-Wire is built for large organizations that need to protect their documents, and secure their communications across teams, and with clients and partners.
+The Wire enterprise messaging apps is built for large organizations that need to protect their documents, and secure their communications across teams, and with clients and partners.

 - Productive and seamless internal collaboration